cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/videos.md

 Online calendars can show an embedded video player, so results with videos are more likely to be checked out by visitors.

-In this guide you will learn how to add videos to your events and places.
+In this guide you will learn how to link videos to your events and places.
 Additionally, you'll learn how to update or remove the videos afterward.

 ## Scope